 Frequently Asked Questions (FAQ)

-1. What are the most common boiler problems caused by foam?
+1. What are the most common steam boiler problems caused by foam?

 2. How does reducing surface tension help prevent foaming?